duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

 [comment]: # (02272022)

 This project is organized into the following sections and subsections:
-- **Offensive Security** Security assessment of vulnerable VM and verification of working Kibana rules
-    - Live network environment illustrating connectivity and traffic flow among
+- **Network Topology** Live network environment
     - Host machine
     - Attacking machine
     - Vulnerable Web Server
     - Wordpress Target
     - ELK Server
 - **Offensive Security** Security assessment of vulnerable VM and verification of working Kibana rules
+    - Critical Vulnerabilities
+    - Exploits Used
+    - Avoiding Detection
     -
-- **Blue Team** Log Analysis and Attack Characterization
-- **Hardening** Proposed Alarms and Mitigation Strategies
+- **Defensive Security** Creating and implementing alerts and thresholds
+    -
+- **Network Analysis** Network forensics and analysis
+    - Critical Vulnerabilities
+    - Traffic profile
+    - Normal activity
+    - Malicious activity
 ___

-In this activity, Red Team acts as a malicious actor attempting to gain unauthorized access to a network.
-Blue Team monitors and analyses the activity.
-The ultimate objective is for Blue Team to identify vulnerabilities and to improve network security.
+In this activity, WE DID STUFF

 ## Network Topology

-In this environment Blue Team is defending against Red Team attacks.
+In this environment the ELK server is monitoring machines while they are being attacked.
 ![image](LINKTOIMAAGEINGITHUBREPOSITORY)